entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

 - :attr:`~loom.interpreter.interpretation_step.InterpretationStep.logical_observables` : :code:`tuple[LogicalObservable, ...]`

 The logical observables are collections of physical measurements that add up to the value of the measurement of a logical qubit.
-The value of a logical observable is given by the sum modulo of all the physical measurements it's composed of.
+The value of a logical observable is given by the sum modulo all the physical measurements it is composed of.

 Building components: What the world does not want to see
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^